iMagooo/SteamBot/README.md

 This modified SteamBot project aims to help those who farm TF2 items across many different Steam accounts by providing an easy to use item collection system.
+In order for the system to work as intended you should use Steam accounts that are able to use trade offers without email confirmation.
+I have written the majority of the code added to make this modification to SteamBot (code reused is acknowledged within the code, IIRC I only reused one function), but I would like to shoutout to the original creators of SteamBot, [Jessecar96] and [geel9], for their tremendous work on the SteamBot project.

 **SteamBot** is a bot written in C# for the purpose of interacting with Steam Chat and Steam Trade.
-As of right now, about 8 contributors have all added to the bot.
+As of right now, about 8 contributors have all added to the [original project].
 The bot is publicly available under the MIT License.
 Check out [LICENSE] for more details.

 There are several things you must do in order to get SteamBot working: